A seaside resort town with a Mediterranean feel and year-round outdoor sporting fun

 Ushimado is the quintessential seaside resort town.
 Its pretty coastline is dotted with small islands and beautiful beaches.

-Canoeing, kayaking, sailing and swimming can be enjoyed year-round.
-There are kayaking schools offering lessons for all levels, and island tours with overnight stays.
+Activities like canoeing, kayaking, sailing and swimming can be enjoyed year-round.
+There are kayaking schools offering lessons for all levels.
 Check at the Momotaro Tourist Information Center near Okayama Station for more information on activities and tours.

 Although there are several beaches in the town, Ushimado Beach gets the most traffic.
 During summer daytimes, beachfront shops sell snacks, drinks, and light meals, along with inflatables of all shapes and sizes.